Baystation12/Baystation12-Lore/Section 3.md

 Outside of their prosthetics, they also built entire chassis for people to inhabit, being some of the earliest adopters of the ‘Man Machine Interface’ on a wide scale.
 These were remarked as the highest quality of a chassis you could get at the time, also being ludicrously expensive.

-In the modern years, most of its products have slowly become more affordable.
-They’re still rather expensive, but now something eventually attainable by many people.
-This range of products is still centered around transhumanist ideology, consisting of implants, prosthetics, cyborg chassis, and synthetic organs.
+They still create 'top-notch' prosthetics- though, much of the price comes out of the sleek look and branding, as the quality of their product itself is very much debateable.
+Their range of products is still centered around transhumanist ideology, consisting mostly of implants, prosthetics, cyborg chassis, and synthetic organs.

 - **Mars Security Industries (M.S.I)**